What is Yoga Therapy?

 classes are 75 or 90 minutes long and will probably contain a wider spectrum of poses than you were exposed to in our private session.
 Because the class uses the same Anusara Yoga alignment principles you learned on your own, you can begin to expand on practice intuitively even for new poses.
 You will continue to build core strength and improve your balance and flexibility.
 This is also a great place for the yoga novice.

 But what about Bikram?
 What’s Ashtanga?
 Should I do Kripalu?

 Hatha yoga is a terrific way to keep your body performing at its highest, and with the plethora of yoga styles and studios even here on our tiny island, it can be confusing to figure out which one is right for you.
 We are blessed to have some incredibly talented and dedicated yoga teachers on Martha’s Vineyard, and after working with you privately I will refer you to an appropriate teacher.
 It is imperative that you tell your teacher about your injuries before the class so that they can keep an eye on you.
 Trust me – yoga teachers really appreciate when a student shares this information so we can use the full complement of skills and experience we have, while keeping you safe throughout your practice.

-The most rewarding part of teaching Anusara Yoga for me is when a client or student has, even for the briefest of moments, an experience of freedom from chronic physical or emotional pain.
-I have been blessed by my teachers John Friend and Deb Neubauer with the training needed to help pass on the gifts that helped me heal.
-If for any reason financial constraints prevent you from scheduling a session with me, please know I am open to creative bartering arrangements and have a sliding fee scale accessible to everyone.
+The most rewarding part of teaching Anusara yoga for me is when a client or student has, even for the briefest of moments, an experience of freedom from chronic physical or emotional pain.
+If for any reason financial constraints prevent you from scheduling a session with me, please know I am open to creative bartering arrangements for my private sessions, workshops, and Yoga to the Rescue classes.
+Just ask.